 Do you have a story to share?
-Perhaps you have information that would be helpful to other parents with ASD kids?
+Perhaps you have information that would be helpful to parents with ASD kids?
 Why not share your story/info with us?
-Autism Parenting Magazine wants parents and caregivers to unite to help one another.
+Autism Parenting Magazine wants ASD experts, parents and caregivers to unite to help one another.
 We offer a free 12-month subscription to the magazine and a link back to your blog for all published articles.
-Any topic that is related to parenting a child with autism or being a person on the spectrum are considered relevant topics.
-To apply, please carefully read the information below and use the submission form at the bottom of this page to apply.
+Any topic that is related to parenting a child with autism or being a person on the spectrum is considered relevant.
+To apply, please carefully read the information below and use the submission form at the bottom of this page.

 Please read our Mission Statement before submitting an article or a proposal.